-Date Changes to Policy Autumn 2023 No Changes- awaiting DFE review of Policy (was due Summer 2023- delayed until end of year).
+Date Changes to Policy Summer 2024 Updates to Sections 2 & 3 to reflect the use of Schemes of Work in some schools and clarify that schools publish their RHE curriculum on websites.
+Autumn 2023 No Changes- awaiting DFE review of Policy (was due Summer 2023- delayed until end of year).
 Autumn 2022 Updates to the Intent to reflect the Trust working party's deliberate planning and sequencing in long term overview, also reflect Trust planning approach so all lessons are planned by experienced colleague.
 Updates to Implementation to reflect ongoing CPD for all staff and access to experienced colleagues for all.
 Updated Parent partnership to reflect information sharing with families on regular basis.
 Updated review section to reflect the regular review of this curriculum and its impact on pupils.
 Autumn 2021 No changes